sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/search.md

 python sdk.py
 ```

-This example returns 1000 identities, 100 at a time, and sorts them in descending order by name.
+This example returns 1000 identities, 100 per page, and sorts them in descending order by name (`'-name'`).
 You can also change the search pagination by changing "100" and "1000", respectively.

-The two main ways you can manipulate this example are to change the `indices` or the `query`.
+There are two main ways you can manipulate this example to search for the results you want:

+The first way is to change the `indices`, the document types you want to limit your search to.
 For example, if you add `"access profiles"` to the indices, the SDK will search access profiles too.
+To see all the indices you can search, refer to the [Search endpoint specification](/idn/api/v3/search-post).

-If you change the query to "a*", the search will return all records starting with the letter "a".
+The second way is to change the `query`, the value you're searching for.
+For example, if you change the query to "a*", the search will return all records starting with the letter "a".
+To learn more about how to build search queries, refer to [Building a Search Query](https://documentation.sailpoint.com/saas/help/search/building-query.html).

 You can also change the sorting logic in the brackets next to `sort`.
+For more information about sorting results, refer to [Sorting Results](/idn/api/standard-collection-parameters/#sorting-results).